 Have another "nooooooo!" moment in mind?
 Leave a comment!

-Of all the regiments in the Imperial Combine's Mobile Air and Ground Assault forces (MAGA), there is none so infamously brutal as Tanker Regiment.
+Of all the regiments in the Imperial Combine's Conventional Air and Ground Assault forces (CAGA), there is none so infamously brutal as Tanker Regiment.
 Led by Colonel Catark Baiste, the regiment is an armoured fist of muscle and bone.
 Its sole purpose is to smash, batter, and devastate enemy facilities, neutralising opposing units as traumatically as possible.

 Tanker Regiment arose in response to external threats which were difficult to counter using conventional approaches implemented by average humans.
 Finding that many hostile alien species utilised warriors who were bigger, stronger, and faster than humans, the Imperial Combine set about the task of assembling a task force of soldiers with extreme physiology, soldiers who would be willing to push their bodies beyond those extremes artificially.